cynical89/PokemonGO-Map-EasyStart/README.md

 This is a wpf application made in C# and Visual Studio 2015.
 It's meant to make the executing of the python server for PokemonGo-Map easier.
 Enter the information in the input boxes for your account, select the steps and auth service, and press 'Start the map!'

-This is execute the python command to start the server, and after 5 seconds will open a web browser.
+This will execute the python command to start the server, and after 5 seconds will open a web browser.

 <p align="center">
 <img src="https://raw.githubusercontent.com/cynical89/PokemonGo-Map-EasyStart/master/head.png">